istresec/istresec.github.io/content/publication/2020_silicene/index.md

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  - 'These authors contributed to the work equally.'
-  - 'Equal contribution'
+  - 'These authors contributed to the work equally.'

 date: '2020-09-28T00:00:00Z'
 doi: ''